raspberrypilearning/av-e-card/en/step_3.md

-## Adding and animating your GIF in Scratch
+## Add and animate your GIF in Scratch

 --- task ---

-Navigate to [rpf.io/scratch-new](rpf.io/scratch-new) to open a new Scratch project
+Navigate to [rpf.io/scratch-new](rpf.io/scratch-new) to open a new Scratch project.

 --- /task ---

 --- task ---

-Click on the **trashcan** icon to remove the default Scratch Cat Sprite.
+Click on the **bin** icon to remove the default Scratch Cat sprite.

 ![image showing cat sprite with trashcan icon](images/delete-sprite.png)